Skip to Content

 Most men find

 self-exam.
-Or your doctor may find it during a
+Or a doctor may find it during a

 routine physical exam.